akash19jain/Random-Test-Generator/README.md

 # Random-Test-Generator
 CPP programs to generate Random test cases.
-Useful during Competitive Programming Competitions to generate randon cases and check your program on those cases.
+Useful during Competitive Programming Competitions to generate random cases and check your program on those cases.

 The following programs generate test cases based on seeds.
 So you need to enter a integer while executing it.
-Example:   **./gen 1**
+Example:   `<./gen 1>`

 gen.cpp - To generate a random sequence of N integers.
           5